Guidelines for JALT authors

 To avoid unnecessary errors, you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

-Peer-reviewed article structure
+Research and review article structure

 The following suggested structure is not cast in stone, but would normally be adhered to (with variations) for articles based on empirical research.
 Alternatively, this suggested structure can also be used as a checklist.
 Importantly, JALT is also open to conceptual papers and literature reviews.